 Before you leave town, be sure to pay a visit to the Bai Bazaar.
 It is open on the weekends and gave us our first interaction with the local people in Dashoguz.
 Operating like a traditional market, you can find any and everything here including fresh produce, fruit, meat and packaged goods.

 Kunya-Urgench (1 Day)

 Once an important stop along the Silk Road, Kunya-Urgench has a rich history of importance.
-It was once the ancient capital of Northern Khorezm, served as residence to Khorezm Shah and became the second largest city after Bukhara.
+It was once the ancient capital of Northern Khorezm, served as the residence to Khorezm Shah and became the second-largest city after Bukhara.

 Refusing to give in to its destruction, the city was rebuilt but again destroyed in 1388 by the army of Tamerlane.
 It remained virtually undiscovered after that until 1831 when the construction of the Khan-Yab canal began.

 This history of turmoil and struggle contributes to the poor condition of the site today.
 Despite this, it is still a fascinating place to visit and we found the best place to interact with local people.

 On several occasions during our visit, we were stopped by groups of women, dressed in beautiful traditional clothing, to pose for photos with them.

 The Kunya-Urgench site is one of three UNESCO World Heritage Sites located within the borders of Turkmenistan.

 Darvaza (2 Days)